sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - topological spaces.markdown

 <h2 id="Space Overview">Space Overview</h2>

-<h3 id="my-foilhead-26">Diagrams for relations among various spaces</h3>
+<h3>Diagrams for relations among various spaces</h3>

 <ul>
 <li>

-note from
+	note from the figure
 	<ul>
 	<li>
 		metric should be defined to utter completeness

 	</li>
 	<li>
 		metric spaces can be induced from normed spaces

 	</li>
 	</ul>